Ganon's Castle Walkthrough

 Light Barrier puzzle in Ocarina of Time

-The next room appears to be a dead end, but using the Lens of Truth reveals that the far wall is fake and can be passed through.
-Go through the wall.
+The next room appears to be a dead end, but use the Lens of Truth to reveal a fake wall at the far end.
+Pass through the wall to continue.

 Watch Out for the Floormaster and Don't Stop

-In this room, a Floormaster will drop from the ceiling.
-If it catches you, it will send you back to the Great Hall, so run through without stopping.
+A Floormaster will drop from the ceiling.
+If it catches you, you'll be sent back to the Great Hall, so run straight through without stopping.

 Dispel the Barrier with a Light Arrow